 OFFICIAL BIO [PDF]

 Hear about Tom’s success in starting a company, developing an innovative culture within the company and ultimately achieving success.
-This is the story of TerraCycle, from idea to 100% growth per year for five years, 100 products in 2009 in over 10,000 big box stores, and growing.
+This is the story of TerraCycle, from idea to 100% growth per year for five years, in over 10,000 big box stores, and growing.
 All products made from and packaged in waste.
 Cover of Inc. Magazine, full page NYTimes and WS Journal stories and hundreds of stories annually.

 What are opportunities in today’s environment?
 How can you see and capitalize on hidden assets and grow businesses in a constrained economy?
 The keys are quality, pricing, innovation and customer engagement.
 Using examples from TerraCycle, Tom Szaky explains the importance of a big idea, whether social mission or in a larger service context.